Chania is a town that throws opens the lush and golden legs of Crete.

 The Venetian Port (harbour) is a sub-area of the old town and is unquestionably the prettiest part of the city.
 Think sea view restaurants and bars that pop.
 If you’re searching for the romantic, this fantastic location offers an ambience that cannot be beat.
 It is one of the most historically intriguing places to stay in Greece.

 Nea Hora is a little further from the city centre but still within walking distance.
-The real attraction of this area is the beach, and this is the best neighbourhood to stay in Chania if you want some serious sun and sand time.
+The real attraction of this area is the beach, and this is the best neighborhood to stay in Chania if you want some serious sun and sand time.
 The bus station is pretty near too, making it excellent for knocking out a top-tier Cretian itinerary.

 A more specific area to consider is Kastelli.
 This is part of the old city up near the old harbour, where most of the historic attractions are.
 It’s also the best choice if you’re searching for where to stay in Chania for nightlife, as it’s filled with bars, restaurants, and clubs.